stolostron/multicluster-global-hub/deploy/README.md

-# Deployment instructions for Hub-of-Hubs
+# Deployment instructions for Hub of Hubs

 ## Prerequisites

-1. ACM to serve as Hub-of-Hubs and ACM Hubs to connect to Hub-of-Hubs
+1. ACM to serve as Hub of Hubs and ACM Hubs to connect to Hub of Hubs
 1. The following command line tools installed:
     1. bash
     1. git